sawyerpopAraf/APIbackend-job/README.md

-# Application Installation and Usage Instructions
+//Application usage and instalation

 Run npm install.
-This is an Todo aplication with focus on backend, so there is no front-end code yet ,The API is connected to a MySQL database with Sequelize, you have to test the app using postman , after loggin , remember to include jwt token in your Authorizationm, choose Bearer Token .
+This is a Todo application focused on backend development, so there is no front-end code yet.
+The API is connected to a MySQL database via Sequelize.
+To test the app, use Postman, and after logging in, remember to include the JWT token in your Authorization header and choose 'Bearer Token'.

-I have used Jest, supertest, and nodemon as dev-dependencies during the production of this app.
-However, I had to uninstall nodemon since it clashes with Swagger (I'm unsure why).
+I have used Jest, supertest, and nodemon as dev-dependencies during the development of this app.
+However, I had to uninstall nodemon due to a conflict with Swagger (the reason for this conflict is currently unclear).

 After the table is created, create four types of statuses: